kumar19dangol-create/Slam-Implementation-Find-Kevin/README.md

 ```bash
 rviz2
 ```
-Then inisde the rviz2 interface open 'file/open config', look for the folder 'config/succulance_slam.rviz'.
+Then inisde the rviz2 interface open `file/open config`, look for the file called `config/succulance_slam.rviz`.

 The simulation mission should run the full SLAM, A* planning, and navigation pipeline.
 The rover should build the SLAM map, publish a planned path on `/succulence/plan`, and start to drive to the point.